SergeDmi/Python-Tools/ply/README.md

-## About seplot
+## About ply_convert
-seplot is a frontend for PyX to create plot from text files in command line or through a python interface.
-Developed by Serge Dmitrieff.
+    ply_convert is a command line tool to manipulae ply meshes Developed by Serge Dmitrieff. https://www.biophysics.fr
-https://www.biophysics.fr